Mangosata/Group_D_Gomoku/README.md

  └─src
 ```

-build folder contains the files generated at compile time.
+- build folder contains the files generated at compile time.
+  - **Makefile is in the build/cmake-build.**

-bin folder contains the executable file.
+- bin folder contains the executable file.

-data should contain data file we used, but we do not have any data in this project, so we put the Readme pictures in it.
+- data should contain data file we used, but we do not have any data in this project, so we put the Readme pictures in it.

-include folder contains the header files.
+- include folder contains the header files.

-src folder contains the source files.
+- src folder contains the source files.

-test folder contains the test files.
+- test folder contains the test files.

 ## How to use